Witnessing a Camel Sacrifice in Sudan

 Someone walked in and picked the camel head and neck up, walked over to a field a set it down there – it was now finished with and, I guess, no longer necessary for the ceremony.
 I walked over to see the damage that had been done, I couldn’t help but feel sorry for the animal as it lay there with its tongue hanging out, no-one interested anymore.

 The ceremony continued and the Chiefs gathered after the sacrifice and lifted some banners where they marched around the Mosque and then around the reformed circle of people.
 The whirling dervishes had been carrying on through the camel sacrifice, as had some of the chanters in the crowd so by the time I returned they were in a genuine trance.
 I’m struggling to articulate the intensity of the event and I can only hope that these words and pictures and give even the slightest insight into this powerful event.

-Chanting, spinning, singing, swaying – this continued for another 30 minutes or so until the chiefs called a temporary intermission where some people would go to the mosque and pray and others would take the opportunity to replenish some the energy they had expended through chai, water, kebabs etc.
+Chanting, spinning, swinging, swaying – this continued for another 30 minutes or so until the chiefs called a temporary intermission where some people would go to the mosque and pray and others would take the opportunity to replenish some the energy they had expended through chai, water, kebabs etc.

-CHECK OUT THE VIDEO:
+CHECK OUT THE VIDEO OF THE CAMEL SACRIFICE:

 Remember, never travel without travel insurance!
 And never overpay for travel insurance!

 Also, if you want to start a blog...I CAN HELP YOU!